jiangxincode/KaboomZhihu/README.md

 + Add some unit test.
 [20150802]
 + Add log system for some information produced on the process of running.
 [20150802]
 + Optimize the structure of project.
 [20150802]
++ Use the maven to reconstruct the project.
+[20150804]

 ## Snapshot